folm/bcoin/docs/Beginner's-Guide.md

 ### Selfish Mode

-Bcoin also supports a "selfish" mode.
+Folmcoin also supports a "selfish" mode.
 In this mode, fcoin still has full blockchain and mempool validation, but network services are disabled: it will not relay transactions or serve blocks to anyone.

 ``` bash
 $ fcoin --selfish --listen=false